Does That Sound Like Fun to You?

 And I went up there, I said, "Shrink, I want to kill.
 I mean, I wanna, I wanna kill.
 Kill.
 I wanna, I wanna see, I wanna see blood and gore and guts and veins in my teeth.
 Eat dead burnt bodies.
 I mean kill, Kill, KILL, KILL."
 And I started jumpin up and down yelling, "KILL, KILL," and he started jumpin up and down with me and we was both jumping up and down yelling, "KILL, KILL."
 And the sergeant came over, pinned a medal on me, sent me down the hall, said, "You're our boy."

 Didn't feel too good about it.

-- Lothar Hex of Exterminatus Now, the Trope Namer, is shown giving a fairly horriffic one to a panda kid in the above quote.
+- Lothar Hex, the Trope Namer, is shown giving a fairly horrific one to a panda kid.
 Subverted in that the kid is as enthusiastic about bionics as ever, leading to Lothar kicking yet another innocent creature into oncoming traffic.
 Kick The Panda, anyone?